 The University of Hawai‘i at Mānoa Study Abroad Center offers undergraduate students the opportunity to study for the summer in Berlin, Germany.
 On-site, the program is coordinated by Freie Universität Berlin International Summer University (FUBiS).

-The period of study is end of May through early July.
-Students may choose from a wide variety of courses at FUBiS.
+The period of study is the Mid-July through Mid-August.
+Students may choose from a variety of courses at FUBiS.

 This program is open to all majors, but is particularly ideal for students who are pursuing degrees, minors and/or certificates in the following fields of study:

 - Art, Geography, History, Music, Political Science, Theater (in English)

 Schedule an appointment with a Study Abroad Adviser on STAR Balance.

 Informational meetings: January-February 2024